Kenny, Minneapolis

 Kenny is a neighborhood in the Southwest community in Minneapolis.
 Its boundaries are West 54th Street to the north, Lyndale Avenue South and Highway 121 to the east, West 62nd Street (Highway 62) to the south, and Logan Avenue South to the west.
+Kenny is a part of Ward 13, and state legislative districts 61B and 63B.

-Kenny contains one body of water, called Grass Lake.
+Kenny contains one body of water called Grass Lake.
 It has one elementary school called Kenny Elementary School, and has one middle school called Susan B. Anthony Middle School.